HEI Fellowship

 Applications are welcomed for projects in a variety of disciplines within the field of humanities as well as related interdisciplinary fields.
 However, the primary focus of scholarship and research should be Orthodox Christianity and the role of faith in an ecumenical and global context.

-The recipient of the Fellowship will receive room (one-bedroom apartment*) and board (meals and utilities), while also enjoying access to Hellenic College Holy Cross academic programs and resources, as well as to the wider academic and faith community in the wider Boston area.
-Beyond room and board, the Fellow will also receive a modest stipend (without healthcare or other benefits).
+The Fellow will receive a modest stipend (without healthcare or other benefits).
 The recipient of the Fellowship, by the policy of HCHC, must provide proof of health insurance.

 The duration of the Fellowship may span from one month to one semester.
 This will be determined by the proposal of the applicant as approved by the Institute.